symboxtra/SplitSound-Desktop/README.md

 ```
 mkdir build         # Create the directory
 cd build            # Move into the directory
-cmake ..            # Call CMake on the upper source directory
+cmake ..            # Start CMake generation (with any options) on the upper source directory
 cmake --build .     # Build the generated CMake files
 ```